-Design & Accessories – Classic upright style hoover with 2-1 functionality and a few useful accessories including a crevice tool, upholstery tool and dusting brush.
+Design & Accessories – Classic upright style vacuum with 2-1 functionality and a few useful accessories including a crevice tool, upholstery tool and dusting brush.

 Usability & Performance – Swivel head makes it easy to use around the home as an upright, and the ability to easily convert it into a handheld makes it good for tackling furniture as you clean.
 Single mode with motorized brush and a runtime of up to 35 minutes.

-Value – Highly affordable cordless model at less than £100, though best suited for smaller homes with hard flooring, or as a second hoover for spot cleaning.
+Value – Highly affordable cordless model at less than £100, though best suited for smaller homes with hard flooring, or as a second vacuum for spot cleaning.